 - Level II exam questions test how you apply those standards to situations analysts face.

 - Level III exam questions test how you apply the standards in a portfolio management and compliance context.

 The exam formats change along with the learning focus at each level — from multiple choice for Level I, to item set for Level II, and to essay questions and item set for Level III.
 Select your exam level below to get the details.

-Each item on the Level I multiple choice exam consists of a stem (question, statement, and/or table) and three choices, A, B, and C.
+Each item on the Level I multiple choice exam consists of a question, a statement, and/or table and three answer choices: A, B, and C.